-Back in Perth in 1912, Bates got the news that would set her life course.
+In Perth in 1912, Bates got the news that would set her life course.
 She was appointed WA’s unpaid and unsupported Protector of Aborigines at Eucla on the Great Australian Bight.
-She stayed at a sheep station but was drawn in to tend the sick and noted “how quickly the natives have annexed me”.
+She stayed at a sheep station but was drawn to tend the sick and noted “how quickly the natives have annexed me”.
 In 1913 she left the station to live under canvas at Fowler’s Bay and spent her days tending to the aged and ill, and collecting dialects and customs.
 In 1914 she travelled to Adelaide for a science congress and was feted by women’s groups and journalists.
 She gave testimony to a government inquiry on Aborigines and was opposed to bringing them in to missions or town fringe camps.

 She sold her property she inherited from Jack and subsidised her income with articles for The Argus and The Australasian documenting her bush experiences.
 After a breakdown in 1919 she briefly worked as a matron in a soldiers’ convalescent home in Adelaide before moving to Ooldea Siding on the transcontinental railway 200km from Fowler’s Bay.
 She remained there until 1935.
 Ooldea had a permanent underground aquifer and was an important crossroads for Aboriginal people, the site of initiation ceremonies and trade networks.
 A dozen white fettlers also lived here and Bates helped the Aboriginal women stay away from the sexual appetites and diseases of the rail workers.

 Bates lived a penurious existence with no government support but refused charity.
 She kept apart from the fettlers and insisted Aboriginal visitors call out “Kabbarli” (grandmother) before entering her tent.
 Inside the tent she kept “the necessaries plus my MSS. and letters and Dickens”.
 She requisitioned a 500-gallon water tank to store her manuscripts.
 There was no toilet in deference to the natives who regarded fixed sanitary conveniences as disgusting.